Skip to Main Content

 If you ever have any questions about using AI in your research or are curious about a specific AI tool, please reach out!
 We would be happy to explore this with you.

-AI in the Review Process
+AI Tool Utility in the Systematic Review Process

-Before using an AI tool, explore its parameters, and be skeptical about anything that seems too good to be true or removes all human intervention from a task.
+• Explore its parameters, and be skeptical about anything that seems too good to be true or removes all human intervention from a task.

 The MSK Library has experience with AI companies promising they can generate fully-automated systematic reviews for you in a short amount of time.
 Systematic reviews are very time and labor intensive, but if less time is taken and corners are cut, quality is lost.